Flow Access

 -

-Input a Service account name, select the Credential type, and then Create.
+Enter a Name, select the Credential type, and click Create.

 Credential Types